-Tips.
-For a universal fix, you are recommended to use this handy video format converter to convert video to a supported format for easy playback once-and-for-all: https://www.videoconverterfactory.com/download/hd-video-converter-pro.exe https://www.videoconverterfactory.com/download/hd-video-converter-pro.exe
+Tip: It is recommended that you use this powerful video format converter to convert videos to supported formats for easy playback on your TV or computer: https://www.videoconverterfactory.com/download/hd-video-converter-pro.exe hd-video-converter-pro.exe

-The ‘video format not supported’ error can come from several causes.
-Generally speaking, there are three situations when you would receive a ‘media format is not supported’ error:
+The "video format not supported" error can be caused by a number of reasons.
+Generally speaking, there are three situations where you will receive a "media format is not supported" error:

-Note: If your video is DRM-protected, it cannot be played on any random player except the player made by the company that has produced the video.
-Removing the protection could infringe the copyright law, so we won't discuss this situation here.
+Note: If your video is DRM-protected, it won't play on any player other than the one made by the company that produced the video.
+Removing protection may violate copyright law, so we do not discuss this situation here.

-Whether the unsupported video problem comes from the codec or the container, you can quickly fix it by converting video to supported format/codec with a video format converter.
-Here I’d like to recommend WonderFox HD Video Converter Factory Pro, a very safe and useful converter that can easily fix the audio and video format/codec not supported issues in simple steps.
-A brief tutorial is given below.
+Whether the unsupported video issue comes from the codec or the container, you can quickly fix it by converting the video to a supported format using a video format converter.
+Here I would like to recommend WonderFox HD Video Converter Factory Pro, a very safe and useful converter that can easily fix audio and video not supported issues in simple steps.
+A short tutorial is given below.

-If you can't play a video on a certain video player, the simplest way to solve this problem is to try a different media player.
-There are a bunch of good video players for Windows out there.
-For example, VLC, GOM player, KM player, and PotPlayer can run all major key formats hassle-free.
+If you can't play videos on a certain video player, the easiest way is to try a different media player.
+There are many great video players for Windows.
+For example, VLC, GOM Player, KM Player, and PotPlayer can play all major key formats with ease.

-There is a chance that your video file could be corrupted, especially when you have tried to play it on several different players and devices to no avail.
-For this kind of issue, it’s better for you to use a video repair tool like Stellar Repair for Video to fix the video or re-download the video properly.
+It's possible that your video file is corrupted, especially if you've played it on several different players and devices to no avail.
+In this case, you should use a video repair tool such as Stellar Repair for Video to fix the video or re-download the video properly.

 WonderFox DVD Ripper Pro